galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_01/index.md

 galaxy-lib is a subset of the Galaxy core code base designed to be used as a library.
 This subset has minimal dependencies and should be Python 3 compatible.
 It's available from [GitHub](https://github.com/galaxyproject/galaxy-lib) and [PyPi](https://pypi.python.org/pypi/galaxy-lib).

-It is also quite popular and has been downloaded from !PyPi almost 4000 times since it was created on December 20.
+It is also quite popular and has been downloaded from PyPi almost 4000 times since it was created on December 20.

 <div class='right'><a href='/src/CloudMan/index.md'><img src="/src/Images/Logos/CloudManWideBlackLogo.png" alt="CloudMan" width="150" /></a></div>

 ## CloudMan 15.12

-CloudMan is a cloud manager that orchestrates all of the steps required to provision a complete compute cluster environment on a cloud infrastructure; subsequently, it allows one to manage the cluster, all through a web browser.
+[CloudMan](/src/CloudMan/index.md) is a cloud manager that orchestrates all of the steps required to provision a complete compute cluster environment on a cloud infrastructure; subsequently, it allows one to manage the cluster, all through a web browser.

 This minor [CloudMan 15.12 release](https://github.com/galaxyproject/cloudman/releases) includes: